The Celebrity Personal Assistant Network

 This one you won't find in an article for job search tips.
 I can't tell you how many times I've looked up interviewees' noses when doing video interviews.
 When interviewees put their laptop on the coffee table and angle-up their screen, the interviewer on the other end will see up their nose and be looking at the candidates' ceiling.
 It's very disconcerting.

-Take a minute and stack up some books so that the computer is at your eye level.
+Take a minute and stack up some books so the computer is at your eye level.
 Your interviewer will really appreciate it, and you will look very professional.
 Remember that you are trying to create the appearance of an in-person interview, and you would of course maintain eye contact if you were in the room with them face to face.

 Check the background

-I once had an interview with someone; and in the background, there was a pair of underwear on the floor that they forgot to pick up.
+I once had an interview with someone; and in the background, there was a pair of dirty underwear on the floor that they forgot to pick up.
 I'm not kidding.
 I was absolutely mortified.
 It was very uncomfortable for me, so I mentioned to him that there was "something" on the ground behind him.

 Had this candidate done a trial run on his desktop computer with a friend, then this would never have happened.
 The candidate had a good internet connection and had read the job description, but he just didn't do a technology test, so it didn't go well and his chances for a new job disappeared.